gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/README.md

 '''
 @INPROCEEDINGS{10083469,

-  author={Altangerel, Gereltsetseg and Tejfel, Máté and Tsogbaatar, Enkhtur}, booktitle={2022 IEEE 16th International Scientific Conference on Informatics (Informatics)}, title={A 1D CNN-based model for IoT anomaly detection using INT data}, year={2022}, volume={}, number={}, pages={106-113}, doi={10.1109/Informatics57926.2022.10083469}}
+  author={Altangerel, Gereltsetseg and Tejfel, Máté and Tsogbaatar, Enkhtur},

+  booktitle={2022 IEEE 16th International Scientific Conference on Informatics (Informatics)},

+  title={A 1D CNN-based model for IoT anomaly detection using INT data},

+  year={2022},

+  volume={},

+  number={},

+  pages={106-113},

+  doi={10.1109/Informatics57926.2022.10083469}}
 '''

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

-Upload following to github

-1. dataset
-2. md files
-3. proposed model